 At first glance, the annulment of the Commission’s decision to refuse registration of the Minority Safepak ECI seems like a landmark decision in defending EU citizens’ rights of democratic participation.
-At the fourth time of asking ECI organisers have successfully challenged the Commission’s restrictive approach to the ECI, but as explained in this short blog post it is only a minor, narrow victory for the ECI and one that leaves many questions still to be answered in the ECI’s legal saga.
+At the fourth time of asking ECI organisers have successfully challenged the Commission’s restrictive approach to the ECI, but as explained in this short blog post by James Organ (School of Law and Social Justice at the University of Liverpooit) it is only a minor, narrow victory for the ECI and one that leaves many questions still to be answered in the ECI’s legal saga.

 The Minority Safepak initiative proposed a range of measures “to improve the protection of persons belonging to national and linguistic minorities and strengthen cultural and linguistic diversity in the Union.”
 The Commission refused to register the ECI because it “considers that there is no legal basis [to] allow the Commission to present a complete set of proposals for the ‘Minority Safepak’.”
 In other words some aspects of the initiative were manifestly outside the framework of the powers of the Commission to propose a legal act.

 Minority Safepak organisers legally challenged the Commission decision on two grounds.
 First because the Commission had not sufficiently explained why their ECI proposal was not registered, or which parts of the initiative were admissible.
 Secondly, the organisers claimed the initiative proposals were within the powers of the Commission to propose a legal act and so should have been registered, and that if the Commission considered some aspects of the ECI proposal to be manifestly outside their powers, the rest of the initiative, as requested, should be registered.
 The Commission accepted that some measures in the ECI proposal were within its powers to propose a legal act of the Union, but decided to interpret EU law as not allowing the Minority Safepak ECI registration.